obss/trapper/README.md

 ## Currently Supported Tasks and Models From Transformers

-Hypothetically, nearly all models should work on any task if it has an entry in the AutoModel table for that task.
-However, since some models require more ( or less) parameters compared to most models, you might get errors in some models.
-In these edge cases, we try to support them by adding the extra parameters they require.
-Feel free to open an issue/PR if you encounter/solve that in a model-task combination.
+Hypothetically, nearly all models should work on any task if it has an entry in the table of `AutoModelFor...` factories for that task.
+However, since some models require more (or less) parameters compared to most of the models in the library, you might get errors while using such models.
+We try to cover these edge cases them by adding the extra parameters they require.
+Feel free to open an issue/PR if you encounter/solve such issues in a model-task combination.
 We have used trapper on a limited set of model-task combinations so far.
 We list these combinations below to indicate that they have been tested and validated to work without problems.

 ### Table of Model-task Combinations Tested so far